'Shoot Me in the Head.' Video Footage Shows the Toronto Van Attack Suspect’s Arrest

 Video footage posted on social media Monday shows the arrest of the suspect linked with a van attack in Toronto, which left multiple pedestrians dead and injured earlier in the day.

 In one video taken from a car on the street, a Toronto Police Service officer can be heard shouting, “Get down!
 Get down!” at the suspect, who appears to be wielding a firearm.
-The suspect said he had a gun in his pocket, and yelled to the officer to “shoot me in the head.”
+The suspect, identified as Alek Minassian, said he had a gun in his pocket, and yelled to the officer to “shoot me in the head.”

 As the officer issues multiple warnings with his own firearm drawn, the two stand off until ultimately suspect drops the object in his hands and lays on the ground to submit to arrest.